testingisdocumenting/znai/znai-docs/znai/visuals/mermaid-diagrams.md

 # Large Diagrams

 A diagram that is too large to fit the page width is shrunk to fit and can become hard to read.
-Znai detects this automatically: hovering over such a diagram shows a `Click to zoom & pan` hint.

 Click the diagram to open it in a full screen overlay where you can:

 - scroll/`wheel` to zoom towards the cursor
 - drag to pan
-- use the `+` / `-` buttons to zoom and the fit button to fit the diagram back to the screen
-- press `Escape`, click the backdrop, or use the close button to exit

-No extra configuration is required &mdash; only diagrams that don't fit become zoomable, smaller diagrams render as before.

-The diagram below is wider than the page, so it is shrunk to fit.
-Hover over it and click to zoom and pan.

 ```mermaid
 flowchart LR